MAPF-Competition/web_resource/landing_page.md

  The competition recognises distinguished performance in three distinct categories:

-> - **🏇🏼 Path Planning Track**: Participants develop algorithms that coordinate a team of robots to complete assigned tasks, given a default task scheduler.
+> - **🏇🏼 Path Planning Track**: A default task scheduler assigns tasks to agents.
+Your job is to coordinate the robots.
+Plan paths and complete these tasks as quickly as possible!
+>
-> - **📋 Task Scheduling Track**: Participants develop algorithms that schedule tasks to a team of robots, given a default path planner coordinates the robots.
+> - **📋 Task Scheduling Track**: A default path planner coordinates the robots.
+Your job is to decide which robot complete which task!
+>
-> - **🏁 Combined Track**: Participants develop both path planning and task scheduling algorithms.
+> - **🏁 Combined Track**: You schedule the tasks **and** plan the robots.
+Complete control for maximal efficiency!

 🛠️ The competition provides a standardised system to develop, evaluate, and compare algorithmic techniques.